-15. Noncontrolling Interests
+16. Noncontrolling Interests

 Noncontrolling interests in the consolidated financial statements represents the portion of equity held by noncontrolling partners in the Company's non-wholly owned subsidiaries.
-At March 31, 2020, the Company operated five facilities through non-wholly owned subsidiaries and owns between 60% and 86% of the equity interests, and noncontrolling partners own the remaining equity interests.
+At June 30, 2020, the Company operated five facilities through non-wholly owned subsidiaries.
+The Company owns between 60% and 86% of the equity interests of these entities and noncontrolling partners own the remaining equity interests.
 The initial value of the noncontrolling interests is based on the fair value of contributions, and the Company consolidates the operations of each facility based on its equity ownership and its control of the entity.
 The noncontrolling interests are reflected as redeemable noncontrolling interests on the accompanying condensed consolidated balance sheets based on put rights that could require the Company to purchase the noncontrolling interests upon the occurrence of a change in control.